pimartos/acceleration_firmware_ultra96v2/offloadingROS2publisher.md

                                   # created.
 Note it has been copied to the SD
                                   # card image while being created.

-# stop the daemon that manages the acceleration kernels to create /lib/firmware/xilinx/offloaded_doublevadd_publisher
+# restart the daemon that manages the acceleration kernels to create /lib/firmware/xilinx/offloaded_doublevadd_publisher
+$ ros2 acceleration stop
+$ ros2 acceleration start

+# stop the daemon to create the shell.json files
 $ ros2 acceleration stop

 # add shell.json files